neo-project/neo-express/docs/debugger-command-reference.md

 The live launch runs against a throwaway local chain seeded only with the contract under debug;
 multi-contract scenarios, signer/account resolution against a Neo-Express chain, checkpoints, and oracle responses are not yet wired into the launcher.

+The live transaction uses the zero account with `CalledByEntry` scope and follows normal Neo witness rules.
+Witness checks for other accounts fail; no signatures are fabricated by the debugger.